AdobeDocs/commerce-operations.en/help/configuration/deployment/overview.md

 - **Build system**—One system on which you deploy static assets and compile code for your production system.
 Because you build these assets on a system not in production, your production system's downtime is minimized.

-  Your build system does not have to have Magento installed on it.
-It needs only the Magento code but no database connection is required.
+  Your build system does not have to have Commerce installed on it.
+It needs only the Commerce code but no database connection is required.
 Also, your build system does not need to be a physically separate server.

 - **Staging system**—_Optional_.
 You can optionally set up a staging system to use for final testing of all integrated code, including User Acceptance Testing (UAT).
 Set up a staging system the same way you set up a production system.
 Except for the fact that staging is not your live store and does not process orders from customers, it is identical to production.